Inflation angst keeps euro area bond markets on edge ahead of ECB

 "As the market is keen to stay one step ahead, even subtle hints should be enough to affirm the market in its exit view where a 30 basis points depo rate hike is reflected by year-end."

-The Bank of England meanwhile is widely expected to hike rates by 25 bps to 0.5%.
-It rate decision at 1200 GMT is released 45 minutes before the ECB's post-meeting statement is published.
+The Bank of England, meanwhile, is widely expected to hike rates by 25 bps to 0.5%.
+Its rate decision at 1200 GMT will be released 45 minutes before the ECB's post-meeting statement is published.

-Any signs that the BoE could speed up its tightening could add to market angst over rising rates globally -- the U.S. Federal Reserve has flagged that it's likely to deliver a first rate increase in March.
+Any signs that the BoE could speed up its tightening could add to market angst over rising rates globally.
+The U.S. Federal Reserve has flagged that it's likely to deliver its first rate increase in March.

 Record high inflation piles pressure on the ECBhttps://tmsnrt.rs/3ASjm16